rasa/compat/README.md

 # FileInfo Functions

 The `Stat()` and `Lstat()` functions return a `FileInfo` object.
-The table below lists the operating system support for each of the `FileInfo` functions:
+The table below lists the OS' support for each of the `FileInfo` functions:

 | OS           | PartitionID()/ <br/>FileID()* | Links()* | ATime()*<br/>(last<br/>*A*ccessed) | BTime()*<br/>(*B*irthed/<br/>created) | CTime()*<br/>(metadata<br/>last *C*hanged) | UID()/GID() |
 |--------------|--------|--------|------|--------|------|-------|